 Ali Webster explained:

-It was important to ensure the programme was accessible, whether this meant additional subtitled videos or changing colours to meet the needs of colour blind students.
-The interactive quizzes meant students remained engaged throughout and were provided with continuous feedback, reducing the risk of drop off prior to completion.
+It was important to ensure the programme was accessible, the interactive quizzes meant students remained engaged throughout and were provided with continuous feedback, reducing the risk of drop-off prior to completion.

-Springpod also worked on how to provide additional guidance and support for teachers too, using guides to explain how to support students through the process, as well as providing a certificate for every student who enrolled, giving them a confidence boost that the students can achieve the same opportunities as others.
+Springpod also worked on how to provide additional guidance and support for teachers, using guides to explain how to support students through the process, as well as providing a certificate for every student who enrolled.

 The scalable programme means that trusts have access to fill their recruitment pool for future potential employees and gives students the opportunity to access supported work placements once they leave school or college.